-The Indian space agency will soon transfer the technology for making the ‘Shwaas’, the oxygen concentrator developed by it at a cost of about Rs 60,000 to industries, said a top official of Vikram Sarabhai Space Centre (VSSC).
+The Indian space agency ISRO will soon transfer the technology for making the ‘Shwaas,’ the oxygen concentrator developed by it at the cost of about Rs 60,000 to industries, said a top official of Vikram Sarabhai Space Centre (VSSC).

-On Friday officials of VSSC had a video meeting of interested companies and explained about ‘Shwaas’ and its systems.
+On Friday, officials of VSSC had a video meeting of interested companies and explained ‘Shwaas’ and its systems.

 “We are entering into an agreement with each of them who are meeting the criteria on technical capability.
 The technology sharing/transfer will take place in the next two days.
 The technology transfer will be free,” Somanath added.

 According to him, medical equipment, space equipment, electronics, and product manufacturing companies are selected now, and more could be based on their credentials.

 Somanath said VSSC spent about Rs 60,000 to build its prototype.